BS 7671:2018+A4:2026

 Common Mistakes Inspectors Make When Coding Observations

-Under-coding with C3 when C2 is warranted
+Coding C3 where C2 is warranted

-Using FI to avoid difficult decisions
+Using FI to dodge a difficult decision

 Vague observation descriptions

-Inconsistent coding within the same report
+Inconsistent coding within one report

 Elec-Mate Observation Coding Features